A/B testing

 Adjust conditions

-You want your A/B test to be clean and random so that the results are relevant and reflective of reality.
-For that, we recommend cleaning your customer base of irrelevant customers before sending them to the A/B test.
+You want your A/B test to be clean and random so that the results are relevant and reflect reality.
+To that end, we recommend cleaning your customer base of irrelevant customers before sending them to the A/B test.

 If you build your A/B test in a scenario, ensure your conditions are defined before the A/B split node.

-If sending an email, the email node will automatically ensure that customers who do not have the email attribute, or the appropriate consent, do not receive the email.
-However, for the A/B test to be correct, you also need to eliminate such people from the Control Group, so you need explicit conditions excluding customers without email attribute OR relevant consent from the A/B test.
+If sending an email, the email node will automatically ensure that customers who do not have the email attribute or the appropriate consent do not receive the email.
+However, for the A/B test to be correct, you must also eliminate such people from the Control Group, so you need explicit conditions excluding customers without email attribute or relevant consent from the A/B test.

 The control group, by default, does not show any variant.
-If there are any custom conditions specified in the JS code, it is important to create a custom control group that will have the same conditions despite the fact it doesn't show an actual weblayer.
+If any custom conditions are specified in the JavaScript code, it is important to create a custom control group that will have the same conditions despite not showing in the actual weblayer.
 This is important because otherwise, the compared groups would not be homogenous, and the evaluation would be inaccurate.

 To achieve this, check if your weblayer Variant A contains any special JavaScript conditions.
 These conditions have to be included in the Control Group too.